bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-products.md

 BigCommerce's GraphQL Storefront API lets merchants on headless storefronts retrieve products powered by results from our back-end search engine.
 These built-in capabilities also allow Stencil developers to customize...

-The GraphQL Storefront API lets you retrieve the following features for a product:
+The GraphQL Storefront API lets you retrieve the following product features, and more:
-- product options
--
+- Price info in a store's transacting currency
+- Product options associated with a product (variant and modifier options)
+- Product metafields that have storefront access

 You can access these features for a product if a merchant makes a product visible on storefronts.
 For Non-MSF stores, only products in categories that are available to "default GUEST customer groups" returned. => what if you login as a customer???